Kiannnnnnnnnnn/DSAV/README.md

 # DSAV
-Project DSAV provides tools for UEFN game developers for analyzing data structures in Verse using descriptive statistics, visualization tools and simulated distributions.
-It can be used to analyze player behavior in a game, which is unaccessable using only Python.
+Project DSAV (Data Science & Analytics for Verse) provides a large amount of tools for UEFN developers to analyze data structures in Verse using descriptive statistics, visualization tools and simulated distributions.
+It can be used in programming language Verse, a similar language to Python, which unlike Python allows developers to analyze events and player behavior within a game session.

+The DSAV module allows developers to:
+ - Gather insights about player experience
+ - Make data-driven decisions for user generated content
+ - Stimulate player engagement
+ - Maximize playtime and retention, resulting in more revenue for creators

+This is version 1 of the code.
+In this version, developers can:
+ - Collect descriptive statistics of data structures, being:
+     - Mean
+     - Variance & standard deviation (sample & population)
+     - Covariance & covariance matrix
+     - Correlation coefficient & coefficient of determination (R²)
+ - Perform Ordinary Least Squares, to:
+     - Perform Linear Regression
+     - Retrieve coefficient estimates
+     - Draw scatter plots in the output log window
+     - Retrieve the:
+          - Mean Squared Error
+          - Root Mean Squared Error
+          - Mean Absolute Error
+          - Normalized Mean Squared Error
+ - Draw samples from simulated distributions, being the:
+     - Normal (Gaussian) distribution, approximated using the Box-Muller algorithm
+     - Lognormal distribution

+ A step-by-step guide on the usage of this module is as follows:
+  1) Open a UEFN project
+  2) Create a new Verse file and name it "matrices.verse"
+  3) Paste the code from the following snippet into the file: https://dev.epicgames.com/community/snippets/bO9r/fortnite-matrices
+  4) Create another Verse file and name it "dsav.verse"
+  5) Paste the code in this repository on the file
+  6) Navigate back to the UEFN project window and press "Build Verse Code" under the Verse tab at the top.